thanhcong0111/web_security/SQL Injection.md

 ## 10. Blind SQL injection with conditional responses

-Validate if the "users" table exists by inserting `and (SELECT 'x' FROM users LIMIT1)='x'--`.
+Validate if the "users" table exists by inserting:

+`and (SELECT 'x' FROM users LIMIT1)='x'--`

 The result will return that users table doesn't exist.

+Authenticating the administrator username does not exist in the users table by inserting:

+`and (SELECT username FROM users WHERE username='administrator')='administrator'--`

+And this will return that the administrator user exist.

+Next, we will redict the password length of the administrator user by adding `length(password) > 1` and `length(password) > 50`.

+`and (SELECT username FROM users WHERE username='administrator' and length(password) > 1)='administrator'--`

+`and (SELECT username FROM users WHERE username='administrator' and length(password) > 50)='administrator'--`

+The length of the password is between [1;50] characters.
+To find more quickly, we use sniper.
+Wait a minute and we can find the right length.

+After have the true length, we will predict the first character of the password by inserting:

+`and (SELECT substring(password, 1, 1) from users WHERE username='adminitrator')='a'--`

+If it is not the right, we use Brute Force method and can find the result.

+To find other characters of the password, we set up two payloads, with payload 1 indicating the location of the password and payload 2 representing the character that is held at that position.
+Then proceed to launch the attack.